-A native New Englander and Emmy award-winning journalist, Dennis co-anchors Eyewitness News at 5 p.m., 6 and 11 and interviews politicians and newsmakers on Face the State, the critically acclaimed Sunday morning political show.
+A native New Englander and Emmy award-winning journalist, Dennis co-anchors Eyewitness News at 5 PM. and 6 PM and interviews politicians and newsmakers on Face the State, the critically acclaimed Sunday morning political show.
 Often times what an elected official or candidate says to Dennis on Face the State, is picked up by local and national media organizations including the Wall Street Journal, the Washington Post, the Politico, MSNBC and others.
 He is also the author of the popular blog "the Hartfordite."

 Dennis has traveled extensively to cover breaking news events and find the Connecticut angle for the viewers at home.
 On September 11, 2001, he reported live from lower Manhattan talking with Connecticut survivors of the terrorist attack on New York.
 Eight and a half years earlier, he reported live from the World Trade Center after it was attacked the first time by terrorists using a truck bomb.